Regulatory Jurisdiction Over Railroads

 The Iowa DOT has minimal regulatory jurisdiction over rail operations or service.
 The department does participate in the STB abandonment process, as needed, as well as making our voice heard relative to both STB and FRA rule making.
 Generally, complaints about railroads are either resolved with coordination and assistance from the Iowa DOT or through a formal contested case process involving the Iowa Department of Inspections and Appeals.

-Though regulatory authority is limited, the Iowa DOT's Office of Rail Transportation will guide those with concerns to the appropriate agency or railroad representative.
+Though regulatory authority is limited, the Iowa DOT's Rail Transportation Bureau will guide those with concerns to the appropriate agency or railroad representative.

 Recently approved Code of Iowa section and Iowa Admin.
 Code